spacelift-io/user-documentation/docs/integrations/source-control/github.md

 {% if is_saas() %}
 !!! hint
-    This feature is only available to Enterprise plan.
+    This feature is only available on the Enterprise plan.
 Please check out our [pricing page](https://spacelift.io/pricing){: rel="nofollow"} for more information.
 {% endif %}

-If you're using Space-level integrations, you can use the [Spaces](../../concepts/spaces/README.md) to control the access of your GitHub integrations.
+You can use the [Spaces](../../concepts/spaces/README.md) to control what can access your integrations.
 For example, if you have a Space called `Rideshare`, you can create a GitHub integration in that Space, and that can only be attached to those stacks and modules that are in the same Space (or [inherit](../../concepts/spaces/access-control.md#inheritance) permissions through a parent Space).

 #### Integration details visibility

 Only Space **admins** will be able to see the webhook URLs and secrets of Space-level integrations.
 Space **readers** will only be able to see the name, description, and labels of the integration.

 The details of default integrations are only visible to **root** Space admins.

 ### Legacy method

-You can reuse GitHub's native teams as well.
-If you're using GitHub as your identity provider (which is the default), upon login, Spacelift uses GitHub API to determine organization membership level and team membership within an organization and persists it in the session token which is valid for one hour.
-Based on that you can set up [login policies](../../concepts/policy/login-policy.md) to determine who can log in to your Spacelift account, and [stack access policies](../../concepts/policy/stack-access-policy.md) that can grant an appropriate level of access to individual [Stacks](../../concepts/stack/README.md).
+You can also use GitHub's native teams.
+If you're using GitHub as your identity provider (which is the default), upon login, Spacelift uses the                   GitHub API to determine organization membership level and team membership within an organization and persists it in the session token which is valid for one hour.
+Based on that token, you can set up [login policies](../../concepts/policy/login-policy.md) to determine who can log in to your Spacelift account, and [stack access policies](../../concepts/policy/stack-access-policy.md) that can grant an appropriate level of access to individual [Stacks](../../concepts/stack/README.md).

 !!! info
     The list of teams is empty for individual/private GitHub accounts.